mcfnord/rml/src/trial.md

 ## More abuse

-My family reminds me that Mark hurts those who stand in his way.
+My family cautions me that Mark tries to hurt people who get in his way.
+The Busto investigation made this pattern incredibly clear.
 He chose to break the rules governing lawyers when he spoke about me to the press.
-Now that I've been acquitted, and have come forward seeking redress, he'll abuse me more.
+Now that I've been acquitted, and have come forward, he may abuse me more.
+His attorney, Mr. Fogg, demeans complaintants and justifies
+Mark's behavior in the press.
-I've seen his abusive slams on detractors in the press, sometimes delivered through his attorney.
-I've also studied what he does to political opponents and work subordinates who do not agree with his judgement.
-It won't surprise me when he maligns me again.
-As many before me have, I'll take the abuse.
-Sometimes it's a price that's paid to end injustice.
+I've also studied
+what he does to political opponents and work subordinates who do not agree with his judgement.
+It won't surprise me when he maligns me again, questions my motives or sanity or something, and insists his behavior is consistent with prosecutors over decades.
+It is not.
+He needs to be stopped.
+And I would be turning my back on the remarkably brave people who have already stood up to him, if I remained silent.
 What he did to me, he's done to many.
 Many lacked the resources I have to fight back.

 # See Public opprobrium